Macon County Line: Production notes

 While the poster advertising the film included the tagline "It shouldn't have happened.
 It couldn't have happened.
 But it did," and the title card states that it is a true story (and several reviewers have stated the same), director Richard Compton and producer Max Baer have said that they wrote the original story without any basis in historic events.
 The film is one of several so-called "drive-in" films that were presented as true stories (à la 1972's The Legend of Boggy Creek, 1974's The Texas Chain Saw Massacre, and 1976's Jackson County Jail and The Town That Dreaded Sundown).
 In each case, most, if not all, of what was portrayed on screen was fictional (with the exception of The Town That Dreaded Sundown, which was inspired by the Texarkana Moonlight Murders of 1946).

 Alan Vint and Jesse Vint, who played brothers Chris and Wayne Dixon onscreen, are brothers.

 Reception

 The film earned $10 million in rentals in North America.

+The film's critical reception was mixed.
+Macon County Line holds a 50% rating on Rotten Tomatoes based on eight reviews.